chilts/modb-dyno-leveldb/README.md

 ## Flattening an Item ##

 Over time, an item can grow to become quite a number of operations.
 In these cases we want to flatten the item so that it takes up just one row in LevelDB rather than the number of rows it currently takes.
-When you get an item from level-dyno, you also receive a meta data object containing some iteresting fields:
+When you get an item from dyno-leveldb, you also receive a meta data object containing some iteresting fields:

 ```
 // get the item back out